Generic Name: abatacept (a-BAT-a-sept)

 - Use Orencia with caution in the ELDERLY; they may be more sensitive to its effects, especially the risk of infection or cancer.

-- Orencia should not be used in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.
+- Orencia should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Orencia while you are pregnant.
-It is not known if Orencia is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using Orencia.